Autism spectrum disorder is a difference in the way a person's brain develops. People

 All people deserve respect.
 But people with ASD may be teased, bullied,

-or left out because they're
+or left out because they're different.

-it may be hard to be a friend with someone who has ASD.
+hard to be a friend with someone who has ASD.

 People with ASD often don't understand playful jokes or sarcasm.
 You may need to